Particular/docs.particular.net/nservicebus/recoverability/pipeline.md

 snippet: custom-recoverability-action

-In addition, the behavior needs to be [registered in the pipeline](/nservicebus/pipeline/manipulate-with-behaviors.md#add-a-new-step).
+In addition, the behavior must be [registered in the pipeline](/nservicebus/pipeline/manipulate-with-behaviors.md#add-a-new-step).